Easy Overnight Sourdough Cinnamon Rolls Recipe

 • Dough Ingredients:

-• ½ cup room temperature, milk or filtered water
+• ½ cup room temperature or warm milk (or room temperature filtered water)

-• 8 tablespoons salted or unsalted butter (melted and cooled)
+• 1 stick grass-fed salted or unsalted butter (softened)

 • 2 eggs